 NOT AN ATHLETE

 Born and raised in inland North Carolina, April “found” paddling for the first time in 2011 while completing her Masters of Science in Deep Sea Coral Reef Ecology at The University of North Carolina - Wilmington.
 She had previously worked as a seahorse breeder and received her undergraduate degrees in Marine Biology and Environmental Science.
 While she didn’t love the world of academia, it was clear that an ocean-oriented career was definitely in the cards for her.
 Her love for paddling was swift, entering a SUP race mere weeks after hopping on a board for the first time.
 Her success in the sport, however, was less swift, and she didn’t finish that first race she entered, but that didn’t deter her one bit.
-After another year of practice, she went back to that first course.
+After another year of practice, she went back to face the 6 mile Money Island course at the Carolina Cup.
 Not only did she finish the race, she placed second.
+A decade later, in 2021 April achieved the goal she set out for all along winning the Women's Graveyard Race at the Carolina Cup, becoming a paddling poster child for dedication and persistence.

 By 2014, she was completely hooked on paddle sports, competing in many SUP races on the east coast (and winning quite a few of those).
 Around the same time she also began working at a local paddle company and dedicated her life to the sport.